 These are the people — billionaire Sam Zell, multi-millionaires Mike Schall and Tom Toomey, California Apartment Association CEO Tom Bannon, and a host of others — who want Californians to oppose Proposition 21.
 The Barons of Big Real Estate want you to help them keep making the big bucks.
 The No on 21 campaign will spin things in a different way and try to scare the living daylights out of everyone, but that’s what it boils down to.
 Zell, Schall, Toomey, and Bannon want you to help them make billions — no matter who gets hurt.

 Now look at who supports Proposition 21, who wants you to keep your home and not get pushed into the streets.
 Those people are not billionaires skiing down the slopes of Sun Valley on a crisp December afternoon.
 They’re U.S. Senator Bernie Sanders, labor and civil rights icon Dolores Huerta, the Rev. Al Sharpton, labor leader and state senator Maria Elena Durazo, the Los Angeles Tenants Union, UNITE HERE Local 11, AIDS Healthcare Foundation, and list goes on.
 The Barons of Big Real Estate versus Huerta, Durazo, and the L.A.
 Tenants Union?
 It’s an easy decision.
 Yes on Proposition 21.

-“Eyes on the Street” is a regular column by Patrick Range McDonald, an award-winning reporter and advocacy journalist for Housing Is A Human Right.
+Patrick Range McDonald is an award-winning reporter and advocacy journalist for Housing Is A Human Right.